September 10, 2021

 - Fernando DeMaio, PhD, American Medical Association and Founding Co-Director, Center for Community Health Equity (DePaul University and Rush University) and Fellow of the Institute of Medicine of Chicago

 Maureen Benjamins, PhD is a Senior Research Fellow at the Sinai Urban Health Institute (SUHI).
-Her research interests pertain to health disparities and the influence of social factors on these disparities.
-Dr. Benjamins has led several initiatives to study health equity nationally and in Chicago, including the Sinai Community Health Survey 2.0 and a current study of racial disparities in mortality across the biggest cities in the U.S.
+Her research interests pertain to health inequities and the influence of social factors on these inequities.
+Dr. Benjamins has led several initiatives to study health equity nationally and in Chicago, including the Sinai Community Health Survey 2.0 and the Unequal Cities project, which examines racial inequities in overall and cause-specific mortality across the biggest cities in the U.S. She is the co-editor of Urban Health: Combatting Disparities with Local Data (Oxford, 2012).

 Dr. Benjamins developed and directs the Sinai Population Health Institute, an interprofessional institute focusing on health equity and social determinants of health.
-She runs two internship programs for medical students and is an adjunct faculty member at Rosalind Franklin University of Medicine and Science and Loyola University Chicago's Parkinson School of Health Sciences and Public Health.
+She also runs the internship and faculty fellowship programs at SUHI.
+Dr. Benjamins is an adjunct faculty member at Rosalind Franklin University of Medicine and Science and Loyola University Chicago's Parkinson School of Health Sciences and Public Health.
 She received her BA from Duke University, her master’s and doctorate in sociology from the University of Texas at Austin, and a post-doctoral fellowship in gerontological public health at the University of Illinois at Chicago.

 Thank You to Our Sponsors